 - Referrals from investigation activity; and

-The audit outcomes are through fiscal year 2017.
+Audit Reports –The audit reports cover fiscal year 2015 to current.
 The Commission’s fiscal year begins October 1 and ends September 30 of the following year.
-Since 2005, there have been 2259 audits findings.
-Auditors have made 3,111 recommendations for corrective actions in which jurisdictional companies developed robust compliance plans to implement staff’s recommendations.
-Staff monitors implementation of all of these recommendations until they are properly implemented.
-Learn More
+The audit reports detail audit findings of noncompliance and audit staff recommendations for corrective actions in which jurisdictional companies developed robust compliance plans to implement.
+Audit staff monitors implementation of all of these recommendations until they are properly implemented.
+Access all final audit reports issued since Fiscal Year 2015 below.